kingabzpro/Issue-Analyzer/README.md

 ## Features

 - **Intelligent Issue Analysis**: Automatically reads and understands GitHub issues using AI
+- **Real-Time Streaming Output**: Watch the AI agent work in real-time with live progress updates
+- **Tool Call Tracking**: See exactly which tools are being used and their progress
+- **Reasoning Display**: Observe the agent's reasoning process as it analyzes the issue
 - **Targeted Repository Exploration**: Smart analysis of relevant code files without scanning entire projects
 - **External Documentation Research**: Integrated Firecrawl web scraping for framework/library documentation
 - **Cost-Optimized Approach**: Selective file inspection to minimize API costs and maximize efficiency